June 07 - August 11, 2016

 American Institute of Indian Studies

 In addition to formal evaluations such as tests and quizzes, student–teacher meetings are held every week to discuss student progress and language-learning goals.
 Classes are held five days a week from 9am until 1pm.
-In the afternoons, students complete homework, in addition to participating in tutoring, cultural activities, and language partner activities.
-Weekly activities supplement the formal classroom instruction and include local trips, guest lectures, monolingual guests, and music and dance performances.
+In the afternoons, students attend cultural activities and language partner conversation hours.
+Students also can complete homework in the afternoons with the help of teachers, or request additional tutoring.
+Weekly activities supplement formal classroom instruction and include local trips, guest lectures, monolingual guests, and music and dance performances.
 Each student works with his or her instructors to complete an independent project during the CLS institute.
 Students present their research and projects to the group during the final week of the program.

 CLS participants live with host families to maximize language learning and the cultural immersion experience.